Tesla crash raises stakes for self-driving vehicle startups

 Industry executives and analysts told Reuters they expect the Tesla crash will spur investment in self-driving vehicle systems that combine multiple of sensors, including lidar.

-"As we move to a higher level of autonomy in vehicles, you're going to want to have more redundancy," which radar and lidar can provide, Dan Galves, senior vice president at vision safety system maker Mobileye NV, said in an interview.
+"As we move to a higher level of autonomy in vehicles, you’re going to want to have more redundancy," which radar and lidar can provide, Dan Galves, senior vice president at vision safety system maker Mobileye NV(MBLY.N) , said in an interview.
 "The more sensors, the better."

 Carmakers have been using multiple sensors in prototypes that are in testing but not yet ready for market.
 A variety of technologies with overlapping capabilities is seen as a way to increase safety under a wider range of circumstances.